gia-uh/argo/README.md

 **ARGO** - *Agent-based Reasoning, Governance, and Orchestration* - is a Python framework for building powerful, collaborative multi-agent systems powered by large language models (LLMs) and other AI components.
 Inspired by the legendary ship Argo that carried the Argonauts on their epic quest, ARGO unites diverse intelligent agents to reason, govern, and orchestrate complex workflows together.

+## Overview

 In Greek mythology, the Argo was a ship built by the master craftsman Argus and guided by the goddess Athena.
 It carried a crew of heroes-the Argonauts-on a daring quest for the Golden Fleece.
 This legendary voyage symbolizes teamwork, leadership, and the power of collective effort to overcome challenging tasks.

 Similarly, **ARGO** embodies a system where multiple specialized agents collaborate under structured governance and orchestration to solve complex problems that no single agent could tackle alone.

+**ARGO** is a code-first framework, meaning you create agentic workflows by writing Python code.
+This approach offers flexibility and control over the agentic workflows you build.
+However, **ARGO** also provides a very high-level, declarative interface that can be used to define agentic workflows purely with YAML files.
+Furthermore, **ARGO** can be run via a CLI to completely automate the execution of agentic workflows.

 ## Key Concepts